 What Are Phishing Scams?

 Phishing scams are fraudulent attempts to trick people into revealing sensitive personal information.
-Scammers often disguise themselves as trustworthy sources—like banks, government agencies, or even friends.
+Scammers often disguise themselves as trustworthy sources like banks, government agencies, or even friends.
+These scams usually come in the form of emails, text messages, phone calls, or social media messages that appear to be from legitimate organizations like banks, online services, or government agencies.

 Common Goals: